iamNoah1/Asp.NetCoreAutomatedTestTraining/readme.md

 Tasks:
 * Create a new Project named `ÙnitTests`
 * Add the needed dependencies for unit testing to the `UnitTests` project.
-We will use XUnit here.
+We will use XUnit here
+* Add a Class named `PasswordValidatorTester`
+* Add a Test Method which contains a trivial test (Assert.True(true)) just to see if Unit Testing was bootstrapped correctly
+* Run the Unit Tests